 Research has shown that low birth weight infants whose mothers were on zinc supplementation during pregnancy had a reduced risk of diarrhea and dysentery.

-Zinc enables the male body to produce testosterone, which is one reason its deficiency can also lead to erectile dysfunction.
+Zinc enables the male body to produce testosterone, which is one reason a deficiency of zinc can also lead to erectile dysfunction.
 Studies have shown that zinc supplementation can increase testosterone, thereby treating male sexual problems – erectile dysfunction being one of them (22).
-Consuming 30 milligrams of zinc a day was found to increase testosterone levels in men.

-Another study shows that a sense of smell could be important for libido – and that zinc deficiency can decrease the sense of smell (23).
+Another study showed that one’s sense of smell could be important for libido – and that zinc deficiency can decrease the sense of smell (23).
 This pretty much means that low levels of zinc indirectly decrease libido.
 Adequate zinc levels were also found to support prostate health.